ohade/whisper/track-work.md

   - [x] Test popup menu closes when clicking day without recording.
 Created: 2025-05-08.
 Completed: 2025-05-08

 ## Work Log

+### Meeting Summary Feature Implementation - 2025-05-11
+**Accomplishments:**
+- Implemented a meeting summary generation feature using OpenAI o3 model
+- Created a user-friendly dialog to collect meeting context (description and participants)
+- Added a summary button to the transcription view for easy access
+- Implemented editable summary display with automatic saving functionality
+- Updated metadata structure to store meeting summaries with recordings
+- Created comprehensive unit and integration tests for the summary workflow
+- Added proper error handling for API failures

+**Challenges:**
+- Ensuring proper integration with the existing transcription workflow
+- Designing an intuitive UI for the meeting summary feature
+- Crafting an effective prompt for the o3 model to generate useful summaries
+- Implementing auto-save functionality for the editable summary
+- Handling potential API errors and providing meaningful feedback

+**Implemented Solutions:**
+- Used a dialog-based approach to collect meeting context information
+- Implemented a clean, consistent UI that matches the existing application style
+- Created a specialized system prompt for o3 to generate well-structured summaries with markdown formatting
+- Added auto-save functionality with debouncing to prevent excessive API calls
+- Implemented proper error handling with user-friendly notifications
+- Used the existing metadata update mechanism to store and retrieve meeting summaries

+**Completed: 2025-05-11 22:02:28**

 ### Large File Handling Integration Fix - 2025-05-11
 **Accomplishments:**